Kenny Bednarek

 Kenneth Bednarek (born October 14, 1998) is an American track and field sprinter from Rice Lake, Wisconsin.
-He specializes in the 100-meter and 200-meter distance, having won a silver medal at the 2020 Summer Olympics, 2022 World Championships, and at the 2024 Summer Olympics.
+He specializes in the 100-meter and 200-meter distances, having won a silver medal at the 2020 Summer Olympics, 2022 World Championships, and at the 2024 Summer Olympics.
+At the inaugural 2026 World Athletics Ultimate Championship, Bednarek won both the 100 metres and 200 metres, earning his first two individual global titles; his winning 200-metre time of 19.52 seconds was a personal best and moved him to seventh on the world all-time list.

 Early life

 Born in Tulsa, Oklahoma, Bednarek and his fraternal twin brother, Ian, were adopted by Mary Bednarek and moved to Rice Lake, Wisconsin.
 Both brothers took to running youth track starting in the second grade.
 Running for Rice Lake High School, Kenny won seven individual state titles and led his team to a 4 × 400 relay championship.
 His 20.43 was the number one high school 200-meter time in the nation in 2018.

 He also played football at Rice Lake, scoring 17 touchdowns as a wide receiver, kick returner and on jet sweeps during his junior and senior years, recorded on videos posted on the recruiting website hudl.com.
 He also starred as a gunner on special teams.
 During his senior year, his Rice Lake Warriors teams won state championships in both track and football.
 Bednarek holds Wisconsin all-class records for 200 and 400 meters and the Division 2 record for 100 meters.